 Before installing WordPress, you’ll need to choose a host.
 Hosts vary greatly, so it’s important to take some time to compare the various options available and find the one that best suits your needs (you can find a hosting comparison guide here).

 2. Select a suitable ecommerce theme

 Once you’ve installed WordPress, you’ll need to decide on a theme.
 The theme will provide the overall look of your website and may also deliver additional functionality that isn’t built into the WordPress core.

-When it comes to e-commerce sites, there are lots of free and premium themes to choose from.
+When it comes to ecommerce sites, there are lots of free and premium themes to choose from.
 If you don’t know where to start, check out this roundup of e-commerce themes.
-If none of those catch your eye, other places to look are the WordPress.org theme repository, marketplaces such as ThemeForest, and independent theme shops such as Elegant Themes.

-Here are two e-commerce themes that caught our eye:
+Here are three ecommerce themes that caught our eye: